Mohith1904/Hi_Labs_Hackathon_25/README.md

 This project is part of the HI Labs AI Quest hackathon.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📞 Support

-For issues or questions:
-1. Check the troubleshooting section
-2. Verify all prerequisites are installed
+1. Verify all prerequisites are installed
-3. Ensure backend starts before frontend
+2. Ensure backend starts before frontend
-4. Keep queries simple and focused
+3. Keep queries simple and focused

 ---